Skip To Main Content

 Dr. Joseph Stangler, Ed.
 D.

-Director of Research & Assessment
+Director of STUDENT SERVICES, Research & planning

 Since joining the school district in 1999, Joe has provided district-wide leadership in the areas of student information systems and state reporting; English Learners and Title III; American Indian Education Program; Homeless student services; and high school registration.
 In addition, his department develops student enrollment projections used for planning purposes and also manages district-wide data requests.